Education & FAQs

 No. The grade you get in the course will not appear on your transcript and it will not affect your GPA.

-To report an incident, please contact the Title IX coordinator, confidential advocate, or for a list of resources or more information, please visit the Title IX website.
+To report an incident, please contact the Title IX coordinator, Confidential Advocate.
+For a list of resources and more information, please visit the Title IX website.

 Common Myths and Facts about Sexual Violence